piteasio/api-monorepo/README.md

 # Piteas Monorepo

-The **Piteas Monorepo** provides a comprehensive development environment to interact with the Piteas API and SDK.
+The **Piteas API/SDK Monorepo** provides a comprehensive development environment to interact with the Piteas API.
 It offers two modes of operation: **Basic** and **Advanced**, designed to cater to developers of varying needs and expertise.

 ## Features